adisa404/react-node-mongodb/my-app/README.md

 this.state = this.props.something;

 but in order to access this.props we need to pass props as the parameter to the constructor and the base constructor

+componentDidMount()
+is the perfect place to do ajax call do get data from the server and then update the state